sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 In this section we will show the common commands to use the various storage clients.

-.. note:: From the many Grid storage clients, we recommend you to use the :ref:`uberftp`, :ref:`globus` or :ref:`gfal`.
+.. note:: From the many Grid storage clients, we recommend you to use the : :ref:`globus` or :ref:`gfal`.
 These tools have a clean interface, and their speed is much better on our systems compared with their srm-* equivalents.

 .. table:: Storage clients